jitsi/jicofo/README.md

 ```

 ### On MacOS X
-On Mac java uses its own keystore, so adding the certificate to the system one
+On Mac Java uses its own keystore, so adding the certificate to the system one
 does not work.
-Add it to the java keystore with:
+Add it to the Java keystore with:
 ```
 sudo keytool -importcert -file cert.pem -keystore /Library/Java//JavaVirtualMachines/jdk1.8.0_25.jdk/Contents/Home/jre/lib/security/cacerts
 ```

-Note that if the XMPP server you are connecting to is a prosody instance
+Note that if the XMPP server you are connecting to is a Prosody instance
 configured with the jitsi-meet scripts, then you can find the certificate in:
 ```
 /var/lib/prosody/$JICOFO_AUTH_DOMAIN.crt